Orpington: Orpington War Memorial

-Orpington War Memorial standing at the end of the High Street is a focal point for Remembrance Sunday.
+Orpington War Memorial standing at the southern end of the High Street is a focal point for Remembrance Sunday.
 It was designed by local architect Charles Heaton Comyn and unveiled on Sunday 28 August 1921.
 It originally contained the names of 111 local men who died in the Great War, however further names were added later, bringing the total for the Great War up to 117.

 A campaign in 1997–98 for the remembrance of 432 armed forces personnel who fell in the Second World War resulted in the unveiling of eight more plaques on Sunday 2 August 1999.
 Another new plaque has been added detailing the eight local men who have died on active duty since 1945.

 Canadian Corner

 In the corner of All Saints' Church sits Canadian Corner.
 This is a First World War memorial that marks where 182 soldiers who died being treated at Orpington Hospital are buried.
 The name derives from the fact 88 of those buried are Canadians.
 Canadian Corner is unique in that its design resembles that of First World War Cemeteries found in France & Belgium, with the text on the memorial suggesting that the Memorial Cross was the first outside of the Western Front, as the English public were interested in how the war cemeteries looked.
 The Memorial Cross in Canadian Corner was unveiled in 1921 in the presence of the High Commissioner for Canada.
 The automatic plunger used to release the Union flag which hid the Cross was the same used by George V during the unveiling of The Cenotaph a year earlier.
 The Memorial Cross in Canadian Corner was the first Canadian Memorial unveiled in the UK.